03 Seeds, Spectra, And W Maps

 Mode When to use

 nnls Default.
-The most aggressive option — fits every pixel against all seeded spectra at once and pushes toward maximum unmixing, giving near-binary abundance maps.
+Solves a non-negative least-squares fit against all seeded H spectra at once.
+Pushes toward maximum unmixing, giving near-binary abundance maps.
 Best when components are expected to occupy different pixels (spatially separable chemistries).

-selective_score The softer alternative.
+selective_score Softer alternative.
 Favors the target spectrum but only down-weights competition instead of forcing one winner per pixel.
 Prefer this when mixing across pixels is physically expected (e.g. co-localized lipids/protein, fluorophore mixtures inside one voxel) — nnls tends to over-separate in that regime.

-h_weighted Legacy channel-weighted heuristic.
-Rarely needed, but can help when NNLS is unstable.
+h_weighted Legacy channel-weighted heuristic (exponential H-weighting).
+Rarely needed; useful only when NNLS is unstable.

 empty Near-zero homogeneous map.
 Use this when a component should be discovered entirely from the data without a spatial prior.

-A quick rule of thumb: components live in different pixels → nnls; components share pixels by design → selective_score; if unsure, try nnls first and look at the W maps — if they come out implausibly clean and disjoint compared to what you'd expect from the sample, switch to selective_score.
-This only affects the seed; seeded NNMF can still recover mixed pixels because W and H are both updated during the fit.
+Rule of thumb: components live in different pixels → nnls; components share pixels by design → selective_score.
+If unsure, try nnls first and look at the W maps: if they come out implausibly clean and disjoint compared to what you would expect from the sample, switch to selective_score.
+This only affects the seed; seeded NNMF can still recover mixed pixels because both W and H are updated during the fit.
 See Picking nnls vs selective_score for the longer reasoning.

-Fixed W maps can also be attached to dummy ROIs.
-These fixed W seeds are useful for background components or for importing spatial maps from previous results.
+If an H seed is missing for a component, the residual fallback (described above) builds an H0 first, and then the selected W-seed mode produces the spatial map from that H0.
+Fixed W maps can also be attached to dummy ROIs — useful for background components or for importing spatial maps from previous results.

 Seed Initialization Controls